sarikasingh30/code_skiller_CB/googleOauth/passport_google_oauth2.0/theory/README.md

-# Google OAuth Integration
+# Google OAuth Integration Guide for Node.js Applications
 Google OAuth Integration is a powerful feature that enables users to authenticate their identity using their Google account.
-This process is commonly used in web applications to provide a seamless, secure, and convenient way for users to log in without needing to remember additional usernames or passwords.
-It relies on the OAuth 2.0 protocol, which is an industry-standard for secure authorization.
+Secure Authentication Workflows ensure that user identities are verified through reliable and safe processes, minimizing the risk of unauthorized access.
+This process, commonly used in web applications, allows users to log in without needing to remember additional usernames or passwords.
+It relies on the OAuth 2.0 protocol, an industry-standard for secure authorization.
+As part of this, a Beginner's Guide to OAuth provides a simple introduction to how OAuth 2.0 enables secure, token-based authentication for third-party applications.

+*OAuth Implementation Best Practices* ensure that OAuth is integrated securely, including practices such as using secure redirect URIs, validating tokens, and following least privilege access principles to protect user data.

 ## Why Use Google OAuth?